Ing. John T LaMaster, M.Sc.

 About me

 I studied Biomedical Engineering in St. Louis, MO (USA) at Saint Louis University (B.S.
-2014) where I focused on regenerative medicine.
+2014) where I focused on tissue engineering.
 I then completed the Erasmus Mundus' Common European Master's Course in Biomedical Engineering (CEMACUBE) at RWTH Aachen University (RWTH Aachen, Germany) and the Czech Technical University in Prague (ČVUT Prague, Czech Republic) where I specialized in Medical Imaging Instrumentation (M.Sc.
 2016).
-My interests have evolved from tissue engineering in my bachelor's to medical imaging in the master's, and I am now focusing on medical image processing and analysis based on machine learning and deep learning techniques primarily using MR images, MR spectroscopy, and tumor simulations.
-My current research, funded by the DAAD, focuses on integrating MRSI data into image-based deep learning networks to create computer-aided diagnostic (CAD) devices for use in diagnosing brain tumors.
+My interests have evolved from regenerative medicine in my bachelor's to medical imaging in the master's, and I am now focusing on medical image processing and analysis based on deep learning techniques primarily using MR images, MR spectroscopy, and tumor simulations.
+My current research, funded by the German Academic Exchange Service (DAAD), focuses on developing deep learning techniques for automating the processing and analysis of MRSI data which will eventually lead to computer-aided diagnostic (CAD) devices for use in characterizing and diagnosing brain tumors.

 Background